 - Camping by the Snowy River (preferably while reciting ‘The Man From Snowy River’).

-Ok, I lied, there are tall mountains in Australia… sort of.
-It’s all relative, but Australia’s highest mountain—Mount Kosciuszko (Ko-zee-os-koe)—sits at 2228 metres amongst the major alpine region known as the Snowy Mountains.
+Okay, I lied, there are tall mountains in Australia… sort of.
+It’s all relative.
+But Australia’s highest mountain—Mount Kosciuszko (Ko-zee-os-koe)—sits at 2228 metres amongst the major alpine region known as the Snowy Mountains.